For more information about our hunting safaris, don’t hesitate to reach out and contact us!

 5. How are hunts conducted?

-All hunts are conducted on foot except when a hunter is physically incapable of doing so.
-A good level of fitness is recommended.
-We use 4x4 hunting vehicles to spot animals and once the animals are spotted, the hunt proceeds on foot.
-Once game has been spotted, the stalk is planned, and the vehicle drives off.
+All hunts are conducted on foot, except when a hunter is physically unable to do so.
+We recommend a good level of fitness for the best experience.
+Our 4x4 hunting vehicles are used to spot animals, and once sighted, the hunt continues on foot.

 "Fair Chase is defined as pursuit of a free roaming animal or an enclosed roaming animal possessed of the natural behavioral inclination to escape from a hunter and be fully free to do so."

 Your unsurpassed satisfaction is our foremost priority.
 You may choose to hunt one-on-one (1x1) with your own Professional Hunter.
-Or you may choose to hunt alongside a friend with a Professional Hunter.
+Or you may choose to hunt alongside a friend with a Professional Hunter (known as 2x1 hunting).

 We limit two hunters per Professional Hunter for the highest quality of service for your money.
 Except for Michael and Dawie, the two acting Professional Hunters registered for Uitspan Hunting, we have on call other free-lance Professional Hunters whom we trust.